magdalenamaygero/magdalenamaygero/README.md

-<a>I am a recent alum graduating from The Marcy Lab School as a fullstack software engineer.
-I have a passion for technology, psychology and art, and I enjoy bringing these interests together in my work.
-Technologies I frequently leverage include JavaScript, HTML, CSS, NodeJS, ExpressJS, SQL, React, NextJS and TypeScript.
-I look forward to collaborating!</a>
+<a>I'm a fullstack software engineer with a strong emphasis on frontend development, user experience, and clean, scalable architecture.
+I bring a unique blend of creativity and logic to every project—drawing from my background in art and psychology to build interfaces that feel intuitive and human-centered.

+My toolkit includes React, Next.js, TypeScript, Node.js, and SQL, and I'm always pushing to lead projects that combine strong technical foundations with thoughtful design.
+Whether collaborating across teams or mentoring junior devs, I thrive in environments that value both innovation and impact.</a>